Division of Wentworth: History

+Geography

+Wentworth is the smallest geographical electoral division in Australia with an area of just 31 km2, covering Woolloomooloo along the southern shore of Sydney Harbour to Watsons Bay and down the coast to Clovelly—an area largely coextensive with Sydney's Eastern Suburbs.
+The western boundary runs along College Street, Oxford Street, Flinders Street and South Dowling Street, then eastward along Alison Road to Randwick Racecourse and Clovelly Beach.
+It includes the suburbs of Bellevue Hill, Ben Buckler, Bondi, Bondi Beach, Bondi Junction, Bronte, Centennial Park, Clovelly, Darling Point, Double Bay, Dover Heights, East Sydney, Edgecliff, Elizabeth Bay, Kings Cross, Moore Park, North Bondi, Paddington, Point Piper, Potts Point, Queens Park, Rose Bay, Rushcutters Bay, Tamarama, Vaucluse, Watsons Bay, Waverley and Woollahra; as well as parts of Coogee, Darlinghurst and Randwick.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.